Ada-Developers-Academy/core-unit-2/api-7-refactoring/what-is-refactoring.md

 ### Plan opportunities for improvement

 Once we've identified code we want to refactor, we should plan our approach to reduce the chance of breaking working code.
-We want look at:
+We want to look at:
 - what is dependent on our changing code to be aware of what other functionality we could affect
 - our test coverage to ensure we have tests around all scenarios that could be affected (writing new tests as needed)
 - what our approach could look like, writing out pseudocode to help us uncover anything we might have missed in our previous steps (such as if there are any new edge cases we need to consider).